Women serving as the first female CEOs at their credit unions offer tips and guardrails for the next generation of top female leaders.

 As the first female CEO at her 70-year-old financial institution, “it’s a privilege to help shape our future” in this current environment, Stearns says.
 “As an industry that has a stronger representation of women leaders, I’m excited for credit unions to continue to shape new ideas that support the full lives of all human beings.
 We can be employers of choice that create a path for the future of work.”

 Faye Nabhani, president of $4.4 billion SAFE Credit Union, Folsom, California, says being selected by the board to be the first female CEO in the 82-year-old organization’s history is a career capstone that makes her feel proud and honored, and she thinks of herself as a role model for other female leaders.
 Nabhani became president in January 2022 after joining the credit union as chief credit officer in 2016.
-She will assume the role of CEO after current CEO Dave Roughton retires at the end of the year.
+She assumed the role of CEO in January 2023 after former CEO Dave Roughton retired.

 “I’m excited to be in this role and what this could represent for others.”
 But, she notes, it’s just as important to acknowledge that the role is about “the job I’ve done, my vision, the way I engage with my leadership team, the organization and our members, and the things we do to serve them.”